synaptics-synap/doc/manual/03-conversion_metafile.md

 - `shape` (pb): Shape of the input tensor.
 This is a list of dimensions; the order is given by the layout of the input tensor in the model (even if a different layout is selected for the compiled model).
 The first dimension must represent by convention the number of samples *N* (also known as "batch size") and is ignored in the generated model, which always works with a batch-size of 1.
 When this field is specified, the `name` field is mandatory.
 - `means`: Used to normalize the range of input values.
 A list of mean values, one for each channel in the corresponding input.
 If a single value is specified instead of a list, it will be used for all the channels.
 If not specified, a mean of `0` is assumed.
 The *i-th* channel of each input is normalized as: `norm = (in - means[i]) / scale`.
 - `scale`: Used to normalize the range of input values.
 The scale is a single value for all the channels in the corresponding input.
 If not specified, a scale of `1` is assumed.
 - `format`: Information about the type and organization of the data in the tensor.
 The content and meaning of this string are custom-defined.
-However, SyNAP Toolkit and SyNAP `Preprocessor` recognize by convention an initial format type optionally followed by one or more named attributes: `<format-type> [<key>=value]...`.
+However, SyNAP Toolkit and SyNAP `Preprocessor` recognize by convention an initial format type optionally followed by one or more named attributes: `[format-type](format-type) [[key](key)=value]...`.
 Recognized types are `rgb` (default): 8-bits RGB or RGBA or grayscale image, `bgr`: 8-bits BGR image or BGRA or grayscale image.
 Recognized attributes are `keep_proportions=1` (default): preserve aspect-ratio when resizing an image using `Preprocessor` or during quantization, `keep_proportions=0`: don't preserve aspect-ratio when resizing an image using `Preprocessor` or during quantization.
 Any additional attribute if present is ignored by SyNAP.
 - `preprocess`: Input preprocessing options for this input tensor.
 It can contain the following fields:
   - `type`: format of the input data (e.g. `rgb`, `nv12`)
   - `size`: size of the input image as a list [H, W]